mooolight/mooolight.github.io/_posts/2023-05-26-Internship-Project-Keylogging-How-It-Works.md

 		- How can they continually record keystrokes of the victim?

 		- What can attackers do to exfiltrate the recorded data of the victim?
-(TCP Socket Exfil)
+(Python module in this case)

 - **Note: All other concepts needed for the setup are simple variation of them and the focus is mainly on `Keylogging` part.**